 Classes start at 30-32 weeks or as early as 24 weeks for multiples.

-Interest-free instalments available.
-Discounts up to 80% depending on income, plus concessions for emergency services and NHS workers.
+Interest-free instalments and PayPal Pay in 3 available.
+Discounts up to 80% depending on household income, plus concessions for Blue Light Card holders.

 Bump and Baby ClubFrom £185 up to £260, depending on where you live.
 Concessions for NHS workers.10 hours of in-person classes (five two-hour sessions).